 The complainant must appeal within 10 working days of notification of the outcome of the complaints process.
 The appeal is made in writing, to the Head of School, citing one of the three grounds above.
 The Head of School considers the appeal and if there are adequate grounds convenes an ad hoc group normally comprising the Head of School, one other member of staff and one external independent member.
-The group hears the appeal and makes a final judgement - this process will normally take 15 days after which time the Head of School notifies the complainant of the outcome.
-In cases where the Head of School was involved in an earlier stage the College Principal manages the appeal.
+The group hears the appeal and makes a final judgement - this process will normally take 15 days after which time the Head of School was involved in an earlier stage the College Principal manages the appeal.